caj224/caj224.github.io/index.md

 ## Hobbies

 I've logged over 200 hours in live low-stakes cash games with a win rate above 10 big blinds per hour, backed by focused study and disciplined play.
 In online chess, I’ve reached a 2200 rating by consistently refining my calculation and pattern recognition.
 Both games challenge me to make high-quality decisions under pressure—something I enjoy and value in competitive environments like trading.
+When I'm not using my right brain, I am probably playing jazz trumpet, tending to my saltwater reef aquarium, or watching NBA basketball.